sassoftware/sas-studio-custom-steps/OCR - Azure AI Document Intelligence/README.md

 ## 📝 Change Log
 **Version 2.0 (22MAR2024)**
-* Renamed step to "OCR - Azure AI Document Intelligence"
+* Renamed to "OCR - Azure AI Document Intelligence"
 * Added support for text, form and query extraction
 * Added support for extracting multiple tables at once
 * Added support for processing multiple files at once